Baseball Rubbing Mud

 Lena Blackburne Baseball Rubbing Mud is a brand of specially prepared mud used to prepare balls in the sport of baseball before they are put into play.
-Newly manufactured baseballs have a somewhat slick and glossy surface, so when new they are rubbed down with the mud to reduce the slickness and give pitchers better control without damaging or discoloring the ball.
+Newly manufactured baseballs have a somewhat slick and glossy surface, so when new they are rubbed down with the mud to reduce the slickness and give pitchers a firmer grip and better control without damaging or discoloring the ball.
+Major League Baseball rules require every "pearl", or brand-new baseball, to be rubbed with rubbing mud for at least 30 seconds on game day until it achieves the desired texture and off-white color.
+The effects of adding a substance to the ball have called the attention of physicists over the years.

 History

-Before the use of the special rubbing mud, baseballs were rubbed in a mixture of water and infield soil, but this method usually discolored the ball's leather surface.
+Before the discovery of the rubbing mud, baseballs were rubbed in a mixture of water and infield soil, but this method usually discolored the ball's leather surface.
 Other alternatives at the time were tobacco juice, shoe polish, and soil from under stadium bleachers.
-They were able to successfully take off the sheen from baseballs, but at the same time, they also damaged and scratched the ball's leather.
-While Lena Blackburne was a third-base coach for the Philadelphia Athletics (now based in Oakland, California), an umpire complained to him about the method used at the time, prompting Blackburne in 1938 to set out in search of better mud to use to rub against baseballs.
-Later that decade, Blackburne discovered the rubbing mud's location (said to be "near" Palmyra, New Jersey) and founded the company that he used to sell it – Lena Blackburne Baseball Rubbing Mud.
+They successfully took off the sheen from baseballs, but at the same time, they also damaged and scratched the ball's leather.
+While Lena Blackburne was a third-base coach for the Philadelphia Athletics (now based in Sacramento, California), an umpire complained to him about the method used at the time, prompting Blackburne in 1938 to set out in search of better mud to use to rub against baseballs.
+Later that decade, Blackburne discovered a suitable rubbing mud (in a location said to be "near" Palmyra, New Jersey) and founded the company that he used to sell it – Lena Blackburne Baseball Rubbing Mud.
 According to the company, the entire American League used the mud soon after its discovery, and by the 1950s, it was in use by every Major League Baseball (MLB) team, along with some minor league and college teams.

-When advancing age prevented Blackburne from harvesting the mud, he left the company to a friend, John Haas (Blackburne died in 1968); according to the company, Haas had accompanied Blackburne during his searches for an appropriate mud.
-Haas later left the company to his son-in-law Burns Bintliff, who in turn selected one of his nine children, current owner Jim, to carry on the business.
-Jim Bintliff told CNN in 2009 that the company only brought in about $20,000 per year; at the time, he worked full-time as a printing press operator.
+When advancing age prevented him from harvesting the mud, Blackburne, who died in 1968, left the company to a friend, John Haas, who the company says had accompanied him during his searches for an appropriate mud.
+Haas later left the company to his son-in-law Burns Bintliff, who selected one of his nine children, current owner Jim, to carry on the business.
+Jim Bintliff told CNN in 2009 that the company brought in only about $20,000 per year, and that he was working at full time as a printing press operator.
+Each of the 30 MLB teams receives 10 lb of the mud at the start of each season.